[Learn Korean I11] -(으)ㄹ지, -는데요, -는걸요

 As I said before, you modify 있다 as a verb.

-Therefore, you attach -는걸요 to the stem to make 있는걸요 “there is smth.”
+Therefore, you attach -는걸요 to the stem to make 있는걸요 “there is something.”

-The second answer is correct in terms of its pronunciation, but we never write it in this way.
+The second answer is correct regarding its pronunciation, but we never write it this way.

 냉장고 안에 먹을 게 얼마든지 (있는걸요).